-- The Study Center is a part of the Library/Media Center.
-All study halls meet in the Center throughout the school day. - Students may use the Study Center for conducting research as desktop computers are available and it is also available for students working on online courses. - The center is monitored by a faculty member at all times and there is no charge for afterhours use (until 6:00 pm.) - Students sign a contract stating they will maintain a quiet learning environment.
+- The Study Center is located in the Library/Media Center. - Study halls may be assigned to the Center throughout the school day. - Students may use the Study Center to conduct research, complete makeup assessments, complete HW and/or online courses. - Study Center is open until 5:30 pm. - Students will maintain a quiet learning environment and will sign in and out at arrival and dismissal.